Itinerary :: Pricing :: Need to Know Info :: About :: Terms and Conditions

 It’s an exhausting hike and we will be well tired when we return into town that evening but a nice meal and a drink will be most welcome.

-For those not doing the hike, Wanaka is also a great little party town for those who would like a little nightlife and might want to take a break from the hikes.
+those who would like a little nightlife and might want to take a break from the

 Day 11